 Hey Moms, today I am going to discuss with you’ll about the trending topic these days.
 Any guesses?
 Yes!
 You’ll have guessed it right; it is about Coronavirus.

-For keeping the kids informed of this epidemic, even you must know a little history about this virus.
+For keeping the kids informed of this pandemic, even you must know a little history about this virus.
 The Covid-19 was first reported in Wuhan, Hubei, in China, on the 17th of November 2019.
-After that, it rapidly spread to other parts of mainland China and other neighboring countries like Italy, South Korea, and Iran.
-Hence the World Health Organization was forced to declare the outbreak as an epidemic on the 11th of March, 2020.
+After that, it rapidly spread to other parts of mainland China and other neighbouring countries like Italy, South Korea, and Iran.
+Hence the World Health Organization was forced to declare the outbreak as a pandemic on the 11th of March, 2020.
 By the 13th of March 2020, more than 5,100 people out of the 139,000 infected have died, and more than 70,700 have recovered from cases confirmed in more than 130 countries.
 The virus seems to be spreading fast to people irrespective of their age, gender, race, and the current mortality rate lies at 5,400 people.

 From a recent study conducted in China on 10 children, results showed that the infected children had mild symptoms as compared to adults who experienced headaches, muscle aches, and pneumonia.
 The 10 children were screened from 745 children who had close contact with those diagnosed with the Coronavirus or were families of the infected adults.

 Therefore, it seems that children are at a lower risk of contracting the virus as the 10 infected kids only represented 1.3% of the 745 infected children.
 This should dispel any fears among parents who might be worried about their children dying from the fatal COVID-19 virus.
 However, children should still be informed about this virus in a way that will not make them more worried.
 Many children are already overwhelmed, anxious, or confused about what they hear or see in the news updates or the newspapers each day following the outbreak.
 So initially, you should make them feel comfortable, as you being a parent they will trust and listen to you.